 Trinity Farm is the host facility of the Summit & Portage County Trotters.
 SO participants must be 8 years or older to compete and have a documented intellectual disability.
 Participants that quality for Special Olympics opportunities must complete 12 lesson before competing in a SO sanctioned event such as the Ohio State Equestrian Games.

-In 2019 Trinity Farm's SO athletes will be eligible to compete in our public inclusive horse shows and we are looking for riders to progress to the State Games in Cincinnati at the end of summer.
+Trinity Farm's SO athletes will be eligible to compete in our public inclusive horse shows, Regional horse show and the State Games in Cincinnati at the end of summer.
 All horsemanship and riding levels are welcome to participate!

 Dressage is series of geometric and artistic movements that are scored based upon accuracy and fluency.
 Dressage is most frequently described as "dancing" and should give the impression that the horse and rider are working as one.